 Before First Use

-No matter which Nespresso machine you own, it must be rinsed inside and out prior to first use.
+No matter which method of coffee brewing you prefer, you're going to want to know how to really clean your coffee machine before using it.
+For Nespresso machines, they must be rinsed inside and out prior to first use.
 Doing so is as simple as brewing a few batches of hot water in the device.

 Rinse out the water reservoir, then fill it most of the way with fresh tap water.
 Slide the reservoir into place on the back of the Nespresso unit if you have removed it to add water.